 By plane: If you’re flying from one of the main cities in Vietnam or in Southeast Asia the nearest available airport is Da Nang International Airport.
 It is located about 30 km from the city and you can reach it by taxi in about 45 minutes.

-By car/bus: If you’re already in Vietnam and too far from Hoi An you organize a private car transfer.
+By car/bus: If you’re already in Vietnam and not too far from Hoi An you can organize a private car transfer.

 Da Nang is located only 29 km away so it’s a really quick trip.